deeplearning4j/deeplearning4j/graphdata.md

 * A thought is a graph of synaptic firings
 * The Web is a graph of hyperlinks
-* Any ontology graphs the interrelationship of entities
+* Any ontology graphs the interrelationship of entities --taxonomies of animal species
+--diseases that share etiologies and symptoms --medications that share ingredients

 ## Further Resources on Graph Data and Deep Learning